Jim Jordan: Tenure

-Jordan was the ranking member of the House Oversight Committee from 2019 to 2020.
-In February 2020, he left his position on the Committee on Oversight and Government Reform and replaced Doug Collins on the United States House Committee on the Judiciary.
-Collins was required to step down from the committee post after launching his bid in the 2020–21 United States Senate special election in Georgia.
-Mark Meadows replaced Jordan on the House Committee on Oversight and Government Reform.
+Jordan was the ranking member of the House Oversight Committee from January 2019 to June 2020, with a brief interlude in March 2020.
+He was replaced by James Comer.

 Jordan's district has been redrawn over time to minimize urban area (such as Toledo, Columbus or Cleveland) and increase rural area; it now stretches from Lake Erie nearly to Dayton.
 In May 2019, a three-judge federal panel ruled Ohio's congressional district map unconstitutional due to partisan gerrymandering and ordered Ohio to create a new map in time for the 2020 election.
 But after the U.S. Supreme Court ruled in Rucho v.
 Common Cause that courts could not review allegations of gerrymandering, the district boundaries were not to change until maps were redrawn in 2022.

 In December 2021, the House Select Committee on the January 6 Attack released the partial contents of a text message an unnamed lawmaker sent to White House chief of staff Mark Meadows before the scheduled final certification of presidential electors on January 6, 2021.
 The excerpt read: "On January 6, 2021, Vice President Mike Pence, as President of the Senate, should call out all the electoral votes that he believes are unconstitutional as no electoral votes at all."
 The day after the release, Jordan acknowledged sending the message, but said he had merely forwarded it after receiving it from attorney Joseph Schmitz.
 Both Jordan and Meadows asserted that the committee had altered the context of the excerpt by misplacing a period.